Jordan Belfort: Controversial Penny Stock Career, ‘The Wolf of Wall Street,’ Bio, Relationships, and Net Worth

 Before motivational speaking, Jordan wrote two memoirs.
 They were The Wolf of Wall Street – 2007 and Catching the Wolf of Wall Street – 2009.
 Both these memoirs did great in the market.

 The first one even made itself quite a story to become a 2013-superhit film.
 Jordan even agreed upon paying the rest of his debt towards his clients from Stratton Days.
 He decided to use the profit of the film, as per the internet.

-Jordan got an inspiration to write the memoirs from his friend in prison.
+Jordan got the inspiration to write the memoirs from his friend in prison.
 Tommy Chong, who shared the cell with him, convinced him to write on his stockbroker experience.

 Jordan considered that a great idea and the rest is history.
 The books and the film somehow polished his rather lousy image.